All Episodes

 It's a perfectly reasonable question.

-They've been on it for years.
+They've been doing it for years.

-Uh the the reason that this question sounds reasonable is because there hasn't been a proper explanation of how intelligence gathering works from either the people at Gitmo or in the administration.
+The reason that this question sounds reasonable is because there hasn't been a proper explanation of how intelligence gathering works from either the people at Gitmo or in the administration.

-The war on terror goes on, whether you want to be involved in it or not, and whether you want to admit it or not.
+The war on terror goes on whether you want to be involved in it or not and whether you want to admit it or not.

-And uh military people, intelligence operations people, law enforcement people continue to capture new terrorists, seize new evidence.
+And military people, intelligence operations people, law enforcement people continue to capture new terrorists, seize new evidence.

-If you have cooperative intelligence sources, uh, and many of these gitmo detainees have become cooperative.
+If you have cooperative intelligence sources, and many of these Gitmo detainees have become cooperative, I don't believe all these stories about torture and duress.

-And you keep saying, okay, who's this?
+You keep going back to them and you keep saying, okay, who's this?

 Explain to me what this document means.